 The primary purpose of a frame on an oil or acrylic painting is to focus your attention on the work of art—to create a unified whole that stands alone, separate, and invites undisturbed contemplation.
 The primary purpose of a frame on a work on paper is to provide structure for the protection and presentation of the piece as well as to enhance its appearance.
-Learn what else you need to know about framing in this article from The Artist’s Magazine, by Rosemary Barrett Seidner.

 The Fine Art of Framing